Contact Us

 Local Advocacy Opportunities

-• On October 18th, 2023 the Winter Shelter Task Force presented to County Commissioners about shelter and warming center response plans for the upcoming winter season.
-The slide deck presented to the Commissioners at their Working Session can be viewed here.
+• On September 4th, 2024 the Winter Shelter Task Force presented to County Commissioners about shelter and warming center response plans for the upcoming winter season.
 The recording of the presentation as well as the full session can be watched here.
+The presentation slide deck can be viewed here.

 The Task Force is a collaboration of over 25 individuals from close to 20 organizations and county offices who participate in the County’s Continuum of Care.
 It was created in April 2023 to: